 What Do You Mean By Data Processing?

-What Are The 4 Methods Of Data Processing?
+What Are The Four Types Of Data Processing?

 What Are The Best Tools For Data Processing?